MYavuzYAGIS/Automotive-Cybersecurity/notes.md

 - History of adaptation to solve new problems.

-- Uses switches and routers to connect to the network.(single ECU talks to dedicated port on switch)
+- Uses switches and routers to connect to the network.(single ECU talks to dedicated port on integrated switch)

+- Point2point.

 Cons:

+- Requires Switch.

+- Not possible to add or remove nodes `unless` the switch has spare ports.

+- Switch is expensive.

+- tools cannot just connect and sniff the bus because not all nodes are aware of each other and pass entire traffic, only its own portion.

+**NEW Automotive Ethernet :**

+### **10BASE-T1S**

+- specifically designed to replace CAN (IP everywhere)

+- Multi-drop/ Bus topology

+- Time division media access to avoid collisions.

+- 10mbps overall bandwith.

+- single twisted pair copper cable.(like can.)

+- Same cost as CAN and covers same applications.

+- You can drop and sniff the entire network thanks to bus topology.

+- to Avoid collisions, there is master ECU which sends out beacon(ID) tells the slave ECU's when they are allowed to transmit.

+Possible CAN killer.
+So it is not an upgrade to previous automotive ethernet but targeting directly CAN.